DC BEAs & 8.3

 DC’s BEAs have not only never enforced 8.3, they have also misrepresented their reasons for doing so, thus violating 8.4) (prohibiting misrepresentations even outside of the context of legal proceedings).

-In just one case, DC’s BEAs also ignored dozens of 8.3 and other violations by attorneys in just the still-concealed matter that has already caused over $150M in harm not just to the attorney’s clients but to third-parties unaware of the violations.
+DC’s BEAs have also ignored dozens of 8.3 and other violations by attorneys in just the still-concealed matter that has already caused over $150M in harm (not just to third parties but also to the violating attorneys’ clients).
 The violations include fraud, directions to destroy evidence revealing the fraud, and threats to sue if the fraud and other violations are reported.
-They are dispositively shown in a Dec.
-23, 2015 report to DC’s Board on Professional Responsibility (BPR).
-Despite receiving several updates over the years documenting continued and increased harm from the violations, DC’s BEAs (while not denying any of the violations) have done nothing.
-Further information of these violations could likely be provided if DC’s BEAs would respond to NDA-related inquiries posed to them in 2015, 2017 and 2020.
+They are dispositively proven in a Dec.
+23, 2015 report to DC’s Board on Professional Responsibility, but still the Bar has done nothing.
+Further information of these violations could likely be provided once DC’s BEAs respond to NDA-related inquiries posed to them in 2015, 2017 and 2020.